 At NEI, we do research to better understand all the steps that make vision possible.
 We look at problems in the system at the smallest scale — in cells, neurons, and genes and the way they communicate with each other — to examine the causes of diseases that lead to vision loss.
 We discover new treatments for diseases.
 And we develop helpful technologies for people who have lost vision.

 It all starts with science, and young people are the ones who will take science into the future.
-That’s why we launched the Eye on the Future Teen Video Contest.
+That’s why we launched the Eye on the Future Teen (EOTF) Video Contest.

-Enter 2023 Teen Video Contest
+Learn about the 2023 Teen Video Contest

-Watch highlights from 2022 EOTF onsite event (coming soon!)
+Watch highlights from 2022 EOTF onsite event